 Terminate those cancer protocols that are not achieving goals in a reasonable time frame; determine prioritization of patient referrals to competing protocols.

-It is a requirement that an investigator have Protocol Review and Monitoring Committee approval prior to University of Iowa IRB or Western Institutional Review Board review.
+It is a requirement that an investigator have Protocol Review and Monitoring Committee approval prior to University of Iowa IRB, Western Institutional Review Board, or external IRB review.
 A Protocol Review and Monitoring Committee member who is an investigator or consultant on a protocol that the Protocol Review and Monitoring Committee reviews is required to identify their relationship to the protocol.
 They will be excused from the room while the protocol is being discussed and the vote taken.
 If the Protocol Review and Monitoring Committee Chair is an investigator or consultant on a protocol, the co-Chair will take over and the Chair will leave the meeting.
-In the event both the Chair and co-Chair have conflict of interest regarding the same protocol, the HCCC Executive Director will Chair the meeting.
+In the event both the Chair and co-Chair have conflict of interest regarding the same protocol, an alternate committee member will Chair the meeting.
 When a statistician has helped in the development of a protocol under consideration, an alternate statistician should review the protocol.
+Investigators are welcome to attend PRMC meetings to address any questions the committee may have regarding the protocol.

-2.G Conflict of Interest in Research Committee
+2.G Conflict of Interest in Research Committee (CIRC)

-The Vice President for Research and Economic Development appoints the Conflict of Interest in Research Committee.
+The Vice President for Research appoints the Conflict of Interest in Research Committee.
 The Conflict of Interest in Research Committee is made up of faculty and staff representing the diversity of academic and research disciplines of the University of Iowa.
-The Conflict of Interest in Research Committee reviews those cases in which an Investigator has disclosed a significant financial conflict of interest (see Definitions in Chapter XIX).
-The Conflict of Interest in Research Committee recommends management strategies to the Vice President for Research and Economic Development.
+The Conflict of Interest in Research Committee reviews those cases in which an Investigator has disclosed a significant financial conflict of interest and cases where the University of Iowa may have an institutional conflict of interest.
+The Conflict of Interest in Research Committee (CIRC) recommends management strategies to the Vice President for Research for investigator conflicts of interest.
+CIRC recommends management strategies to the University of Iowa President for institutional conflicts of interest.

 Management strategies are developed and implemented to address investigator financial interest and to assure that the Investigator may satisfy his/her research obligations in an objective manner and to avoid and/or mitigate concerns of bias as well as to protect the rights and welfare of research subjects.
 Management strategies that may be considered in addressing conflicts range from no action required other than disclosure, to that of disqualification of the Investigator from participating in the project, as well as others.
-Review of the study by the University of Iowa IRB is contingent upon University of Iowa IRB receipt and review of the Conflict of Interest in Research Committee management strategy once it is accepted and the conflicted investigator signs it.
-The University of Iowa IRB has the authority to revise the management strategy if they determine it will increase protection for human subjects.
-Any such revisions are communicated to the Associate Vice President for Research: Regulatory Affairs.
+Review of the study by the University of Iowa IRB is contingent upon University of Iowa IRB receipt and review of the Conflict of Interest in Research Committee management plan.
+The management plan is accepted and signed by the conflicted investigator.
+The University of Iowa IRB has the authority to add to the management strategy if they determine it will increase protection for human subjects.
+Any such revisions are communicated to the Sr. Assistant Vice President of Research.

-When a conflict of interest is identified in an ongoing study, the IRB or IRB Chair will ask the Principal Investigator to halt enrollment voluntarily until a management plan has been reviewed and approved by the IRB.
-If the Principal Investigator does not agree to voluntary halt of enrollment, the study goes to the next IRB meeting for consideration of suspension of study enrollment until the IRB reviews and approves a management plan.
-It is a requirement that an investigator have a signed Conflict of Interest in Research Committee management plan prior to Western Institutional Review Board review.
-No individual who holds a significant financial interest in a project may participate in the review of its management strategy.
+When a conflict of interest is identified in an ongoing study, the IRB or IRB Chair may ask the Principal Investigator to halt enrollment voluntarily until a management plan has been reviewed and approved by the IRB.
+Once a conflict of interest in research management plan has been completed, the study goes to the next IRB meeting for the IRB to review and approve the management plan.
+It is a requirement that an investigator have a signed Conflict of Interest in Research Committee management plan prior to Western Institutional Review Board or other external IRB review.

 2.H Veterans’ Affairs Health Care System (VAHCS)